yongfook/slate/source/index.html.md

 ## Get a Specific Request

+> To get a request:

 ```shell
 curl "https://api.bannerbear/v2/requests/kG39R5XbvPQpLENKBWJj"
   -H "Authorization: API_KEY"
 ```

-> The above command returns JSON structured like this:
+> The above endpoint returns JSON like this:

 ```json
 {